Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in Prompt Emission: Sample Selection and Data Reduction

-The prompt emission properties of our sample are reported in Table \ref{tab:property}.
-We collect duration ($t_{90}$, Col. 1) and 10-1000 keV fluence (Col. 2) from the online {\it Fermi}-GBM GRB repository\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}}.
-We also list the used detectors, the source and background intervals used in the analysis, the number of time bins using the BBlocks method across the source interval, and the number of time bins with statistical significance $S>15$ selected from the decay wing of the pulses.
+The prompt-emission properties of our sample are reported in Table \ref{tab:property}.
+We collect duration ($t_{90}$, Column 1) and 10-1000 keV fluence (Column 2) from the online {\it Fermi}-GBM GRB repository\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}}.
+We also list the detectors used, the source and background intervals used in the analysis, the number of time bins using the BBlocks method across the source interval, and the number of time bins with statistical significance $S>15$ selected from the decay wing of the pulses.
 The detector in brackets is the brightest one, which is used for background and BBlock fits.